Nottingham's Lady Bay Bridge to fully reopen after lorry crash

 The bridge was shut in both directions but reopened to traffic leaving the city a week later.

-Nottinghamshire County Council said it will reopen both ways on Saturday subject to a safety inspection.
+Nottinghamshire County Council said it was due to reopen in both directions from midday on Saturday, subject to a safety inspection.

-Part of the historic structure of the bridge - built in the 19th Century - was destroyed in the crash.
+Part of the structure of the bridge, which was built in the 19th Century, was destroyed in the crash.

-Temporary concrete barriers had been installed to make the bridge safe for traffic while permanent repair work was carried out.
+Temporary concrete barriers had been installed to make it safe for traffic while permanent repair work was carried out.

-The council initially anticipated the bridge could remain shut for up to 12 weeks.

-The authority said a full closure of the bridge will be needed from 06:00 BST on Saturday to remove the temporary barriers ahead of the full reopening at 12:00.
+The authority said a full closure of the bridge would be needed from 06:00 BST to remove the temporary barriers ahead of the full reopening at 12:00.

 Neil Clarke, cabinet member for transport and environment, said: "It is excellent news that Lady Bay Bridge will fully reopen this weekend.